Skip to content

 March 2026 — Member agencies and community authorized signatories receive introductory communications explaining the transition and what to expect.

 April 2026 — Agreement documents distributed.
-Instructions and links will be sent directly and posted on this page and in the Document Center.
+Instructions and links will be sent directly and posted on this page.

 September 30, 2026 — All agreements must be in place to ensure uninterrupted service continuity.